marco-company/sale-workflow/sale_order_weight/readme/DESCRIPTION.rst

-This module is used to calculate the weight in a sale order.
+This module is used to calculate the weight (Ordered Products) in a sale order.

+The weight can be displayed on the sale order report.